 Jacque Sokolov, M.D., Chairman of SSB Solutions, Jimmy Peterson, Principal at Deloitte, Phillip Street and Jay Mitchell will discuss new strategies in the formation of clinically integrated networks and transactions in the post-acute care sector.

-Chris Rohn, Managing Director at PWC, Paul B. Murphy and Mike Paulhus will discuss the impact of the Escobar decision and the Yates memo on False Claims Act enforcement.
+Chris Rohn, Managing Director at PWC, Susan Gouinlock, Partner at Wilbanks & Gouinlock, Paul B. Murphy and Mike Paulhus will discuss healthcare fraud enforcement, including the impact of the Supreme Court’s Escobar decision, the Yates memo, and the practical aspects of dealing with whistleblowers.

 Dennis Barry, advisor to Southwest Virginia Healthcare Authority and former partner, Norm Armstrong and Jeff Spigel will discuss the FTC's enforcement activities, including its view of certain state actions used to thwart FTC objections.